 The latter is often the stage that agencies target with their marketing budgets, which is a shame because it is also the stage that is dominated by the online marketplaces.

 The first two stages – consideration and online research – spans 23 of the 27 months.
 They are the opportunity stages that real estate agencies can optimise in search results.

 This optimisation involves developing a content marketing strategy.

-For example, if a potential buyer hasn’t decided on a specific area, they might be researching things like:
+For example, if a potential buyer hasn’t decided on a specific area, they might be researching long tail keywords such as:

 – The top family-friendly suburbs in Melbourne.

 Or if they have decided on a specific suburb, they might be looking for information on:

 Google’s consumer insights report ‘House Hunting Season: 6 Key Trends That Search Reveals’ identifies that your audience is more likely to be searching for child care.

 “People searching about real estate listings are ….
 4x more likely to search about finding child care.”

 So, publishing valuable content about the local child care centres could be a great asset to your agency website.